SquarePenguin101/www.squarepenguin.co.uk/content/wiki/slackware.md

 2. Install Packaged Dependencies

-	#### Slackware
-	MPlayer is part of the XAP package set and should be part of a full install.
-Install it from your Slackware distribution or a Slackware repository if necessary.

 	#### Salix

 	If you have performed a Salix basic installation, download the multimedia codecs installer (already available in a full install):